 Some even work their budget entirely around it.
 When before they’d go out for coffee every morning, now they choose the cheaper option and brew their own.
 Or optional beauty expenses like breast enhancement pills are sacrificed for the sake of the all-important travel budget.

 In Southeast Asia, Singapore has become one of the go-to travel destinations.
-And even if you’re on a budget, there are ways to still fully experience and enjoy Singapore.
+And even if you’re on a budget, there are ways to still fully experience and enjoy Singapore, you just need to organize yourself with a budget app.
 Here’s how:

 Take advantage of that seat sale